Prospecting is all about creating conversations that will ultimately lead to sales.

 Sure, this will bring short-term payoff and help you to meet your quota, but the wrong customers can damage your reputation and turn into a source of unpredictable revenue.

-Prospecting shouldn’t be about having as many conversations as possible, but rather having conversations with the right people.
+Prospecting shouldn’t be about having as many conversations as possible, but rather having conversations with the ideal prospects for your business.

 The results are stark.